-Lesson 1 Shareholders' Democracy

-Shareholders' Democracy 2

-The Companies Act 2013 and the Rights of Shareholders 2

-Shareholders' Activism 4

-Majority Powers and Minority Rights 6

-The Principle of Non-interference (Rule in Foss v.
-Harbottle) 8

-Justification and Advantages of the Rule in Foss v.
-Harbottle 9

-Exceptions to The Rule in Foss V. Harbottle 10

-(1) Ultra Vires Acts 10

-(2) Fraud on Minority 10

-(3) Wrongdoers in Control 11

-(4) Resolution requiring Special Majority but is passed by a Simple Majority 11

-(5) Personal Actions 11

-(6) Breach of Duty 11

-(7) Prevention of Oppression and Mismanagement 12

-LESSON ROUND UP 12

-GLOSSARY 13

-TEST YOURSELF 14

-LIST OF FURTHER READINGS 14

-OTHER REFERENCES (INCLUDING WEBSITES/ VIDEO LINKS) 14

-Lesson 2 Corporate Disputes

-Oppression and Mismanagement under Companies Act, 2013 16

-Regulatory Framework 16

-Meaning of Oppression 17

-Understanding the Meaning of Oppression or Mismanagement through Case Laws 17

-Application to Tribunal for Relief in Cases of Oppression 19

-Difference between Sub-clause 1(a) & 1(b) of Section 241 and Section 241(2) 21

-Right of Members to Apply 21

-Entitlement of Members to make an Application 21
+LESSON 1 SHAREHOLDERS' DEMOCRACY Shareholders' democracy 2 The Companies Act 2013 and the Rights of Shareholders 2 Majority Powers and Minority Rights 4 The Principle of Non-interference (Rule in Foss v.
+Harbottle) 5 Justification and Advantages of the Rule in Foss v.
+Harbottle 6 7 Exceptions to the Rule in Foss v.
+Harbottle (1) Ultra Vires Acts 7 (2) Fraud on Minority 8 (3) Wrongdoers in Control 8 (4) Resolution requiring Special Majority but is passed by a Simple Majority 8 (5) Personal Actions 9 (6) Breach of Duty 9 (7) Prevention of Oppression and Mismanagement 9 LESSON ROUND UP 10 TEST YOURSELF 11 LESSON 2 CORPORATE DISPUTES Oppression and Mismanagement under Companies Act, 2013 14 Regulatory Framework 14 Meaning of Oppression 15 Understanding the Meaning of Oppression or Mismanagement through Case Laws 15 Application to Tribunal for Relief in Cases of Oppression 18 Difference between Sub-clause 1(a) & 1(b) of Section 241 and Section 241(2) 19 Right of Members to Apply 19 Entitlement of Members to make an Application 20

-Discretionary power of the tribunal with respect to waiver applications 23
+Discretionary power of the tribunal with respect to waiver applications

-Powers of Tribunal 28
+Powers of Tribunal

-Filing of copy of Order of Tribunal 29

 Interim Order & Recording its Decision 29

-Decision on fitness of Directors or Other Officers 29

 Alteration through Order of the Tribunal 29

 Certified copy of altered Order shall be filed with the Registrar 29

 Punishment in case of Contravention 29

-Consequence of Termination or Modification of Certain Agreements 30
+Consequence of Termination or Modification of Certain Agreements 29

-Transfer and Transmission of Securities (Section 56 and 72) 30
+Transfer and Transmission of Securities (Section 56) 30

 Punishment for Personation of Shareholder (Section 57) 31

 Refusal of Registration and Appeal Against Refusal (Section 58) 31

 Rectification of Register of Members (Section 59) 32

-Punishment for Wrongful Withholding of Property (Section 452) 34
+Punishment for Wrongful Withholding of Property (Section 452) 35

 LESSON ROUND UP 35

-GLOSSARY 35

 TEST YOURSELF 36

-LIST OF FURTHER READINGS 36

-OTHER REFERENCES (INCLUDING WEBSITES / VIDEO LINKS) 36

-Lesson 3 Class Action Suits

-20
+LESSON 3

+CLASS ACTION SUITS

 Introduction 38

+Class Action Suits 38

 Evolution in India 38

-Types of Class Action Suit 38
+Types of Class Action Suit 39

 Class Action Suits under Companies Act, 2013 39

-Who can file class action suits 43
+Who can File Class Action Suits 43

-Against whom class action suit can be filed 44
+Against whom Class Action Suit can be filed 43

+Orders that may be sought from the National Company Law Tribunal [Section 245(1)] 44

+Factors taken into Consideration by Nclt while Considering Application under Section 245 44

+In case of admission of Application 45

+Application of Certain Provisions to Proceedings under Section 241 or Section 245 46

+Clubbing of similar application and bar on future litigation 46

+Class Action Suits and the Related Law in India 46

+LESSON ROUND UP 49

+Test YOURSELF 50